 If you didn't tune in the first hour, and we're pushing back the frontiers of ignorance.

-And by the way, uh check out Club Gitmo.
+And by the way, check out Club Gitmo.

-And if you buy Club Gitmo gear and you put it on, and you find yourself wearing uh, you know, uh the gear or holding a coffee cup or holding soap on a rope, and all you guys in the military, you better uh buy this uh soap on a rope.
+And if you buy Club Getmo gear and you put it on and you find yourself wearing, you know, the gear or holding a coffee cup or holding soap on a rope.

-And um anyway, if you if you uh are wearing some of the material or holding a cup or holding a soap on a rope, send email us your picture.
+And anyway, if you are wearing some of the material or holding a cup or holding a soap on a rope, email us your picture.

-Uh send it to Clubgetmo at Rushlimbo.com and we'll post it in the Club Gitmo gallery.
+Send it to clubgetmo at rushlimbo.com and we'll post it in the club getmo gallery that's updated daily.

 And by the way, for all you ladies out there that just love Walter Williams, and by the way, no ladies have called in.

-Uh while Rush is away, uh, we'll be podcasting the guest host shows for the members of Rush 24 7 and adding some podcast bonus materials, including exclusive audio of Russia's unedited interview, unedited interview with Rudy Giuliani.
+While Rush is away, we'll be podcasting the guest host shows for the members of Rush 24-7 and adding some podcast bonus materials, including exclusive audio of Rush's unedited interview with Rudy Giuliani.

 By a narrow 217 to 215 vote, the Congress approved the Central American Free Trade Agreement.

-Central America is going to lower tariffs on goods coming from United States.
+Central America is going to lower tariffs on goods coming from the United States.

 It lowers tariffs.